Phylogeography: Comparing phylogenetic relationships

-Human phylogeography
+In humans

 Phylogeography has also proven to be useful in understanding the origin and dispersal patterns of our own species, Homo sapiens.
 Based primarily on observations of skeletal remains of ancient human remains and estimations of their age, anthropologists proposed two competing hypotheses about human origins.

 The first hypothesis is referred to as the Out-of-Africa with replacement model, which contends that the last expansion out of Africa around 100,000 years ago resulted in the modern humans displacing all previous Homo spp. populations in Eurasia that were the result of an earlier wave of emigration out of Africa.
 The multiregional scenario claims that individuals from the recent expansion out of Africa intermingled genetically with those human populations of more ancient African emigrations.

 A phylogeographic study that uncovered a Mitochondrial Eve that lived in Africa 150,000 years ago provided early support for the Out-of-Africa model.

 While this study had its shortcomings, it received significant attention both within scientific circles and a wider audience.
 A more thorough phylogeographic analysis that used ten different genes instead of a single mitochondrial marker indicates that at least two major expansions out of Africa after the initial range extension of Homo erectus played an important role shaping the modern human gene pool and that recurrent genetic exchange is pervasive.
 These findings strongly demonstrated Africa's central role in the evolution of modern humans, but also indicated that the multiregional model had some validity.
 These studies have largely been supplanted by population genomic studies that use orders of magnitude more data.

 In light of these recent data from the 1000 genomes project, genomic-scale SNP databases sampling thousands of individuals globally and samples taken from two non-Homo sapiens hominins (Neanderthals and Denisovans), the picture of human evolutionary has become more resolved and complex involving possible Neanderthal and Denisovan admixture, admixture with archaic African hominins, and Eurasian expansion into the Australasian region that predates the standard out of African expansion.

-Phylogeography of viruses
+In viruses

 Viruses are informative in understanding the dynamics of evolutionary change due to their rapid mutation rate and fast generation time.
 Phylogeography is a useful tool in understanding the origins and distributions of different viral strains.
 A phylogeographic approach has been taken for many diseases that threaten human health, including dengue fever, rabies, influenza and HIV.
 Similarly, a phylogeographic approach will likely play a key role in understanding the vectors and spread of avian influenza (HPAI H5N1), demonstrating the relevance of phylogeography to the general public.

-Phylogeography of languages
+Of languages

 Phylogeographic analysis of ancient and modern languages has been used to test whether Indo-European languages originated in Anatolia or in the steppes of Central Asia.
 Language evolution was modeled in terms of the gain and loss of cognate words in each language over time, to produce a cladogram of related languages.
 Combining those data with known geographic ranges of each language produced strong support for an Anatolian origin approximately 8000–9500 years ago.